hojin-kr/lottoNumSelector/README.md

 Front HTML CSS JavaScript
 back R PHP MySQL
 A team project in Univ

-Server is shutdown so not working number recommended Not commercial now.
+Server is shutdown so not working number recommended.
+Not commercial now.